Have you ever been confused about the difference between Fusilli and Rotini? Well, you're not alone.

 While fusilli has a twisted or spiral shape, rotini has a corkscrew shape.

-Rotini also tends to be more tightly wound than fusilli, which means it’s better suited for denser, thicker sauces as they tend to accumulate within the corkscrew.
+Rotini also is usually more tightly wound than fusilli, which means it's better suited for denser, thicker sauces as they tend to accumulate within the corkscrew.

 Texture-wise, although both pastas have ridges that help hold onto flavorful sauces effectively, there are slight variations in their texture.